 How does a scheme operate?

 • One telemarketing scheme begins with members receiving unsolicited phone calls inquiring if they have pain or other ailments.

 • Pre-filled prescription forms are generated over the phone.

 • The prescriptions are sent to willing prescribers (doctors who agree to participate in the scheme, usually for a fee per prescription) for signature.

 • The ”authorized” prescriptions are sent to the targeted pharmacies that are involved in the scheme to fill through insurance.

 Large employers with self-funded healthcare plans are susceptible to pharmacy fraud and abuse that can amount to hundreds of thousands or even millions of dollars in waste each year.
 The fraudulent practices come from both members abusing prescribed substances and, in large part, from pharmacy schemes carried out under the radar.
 Finding and stopping such fraud and abuse takes regular proactive claim reviews to provide a deep level of insight and the ability to act quickly to stop wasteful spending.
 It is important to combine pharmacy and medical data to compose a complete picture to identify suspected cases and to combat the ever-evolving abusive schemes.

-The City of Fort Worth has now suspended 17 suspect pharmacies from billing their plan, preventing $844,675 in fraudulent payments to date, without member disruption.
-A total of $1,731,168 in savings have been identified.
+The City of Fort Worth has now suspended 24 suspect pharmacies from billing its plan, preventing $1.7 million in fraudulent payments to date, without member disruption.
+A total of $2.3 million in savings have been identified.

 MORE INFORMATION ON PHARMACY FRAUD

 Would you like a copy of this paper?
 Complete the form below.